 In the Target Date box, set your desired date for the Workflow's completion.

-An example of what this might look like if we were attaching our "Onboarding Process 2016" Workflow Template to a record is below:
+An example of what this might look like if we were attaching our "Important Information List 2017" Workflow Template to a record is below:

 We can then click Create Workflow, and the workflow will show up in his record in the Contact Workflows area: